Swallow's Nest: History

 The first building on the Aurora Cliff was constructed for a Russian general circa 1895.
 The first structure he built was a wooden cottage romantically named the "Castle of Love."
 Later on, the ownership of the cottage passed to A. K. Tobin, a court doctor to the Russian tsar.

-In 1911, Baron von Steingel, a Baltic German noble who had made a fortune extracting oil in Baku, acquired the timber cottage and within a year had it replaced with the current building called Schwalbennest.
+In 1911 a Russian nobleman of German ancestry, Baron Pavel Leonardovich von Steinheil (1880-1965), the son of Baron Leonard Vasilievitch von Steinheil (1843-1918) and his wife, Ekaterina Pavlovna Kamenskaya (1850-1929), who had made a fortune extracting oil in Baku, acquired the timber cottage and within a year had it replaced with the current building called Schwalbennest.
 The Scots Baronial and Moorish Revival styles had been introduced in the Crimea in the 1820s by Edward Blore, the architect of the Vorontsov Palace (1828–46).
 Compared to the Alupka and Koreiz palaces, the Swallow's Nest is closer in style to various German fairy-tale-inspired castle follies, such as Lichtenstein Castle, Neuschwanstein Castle and Stolzenfels Castle, although its precarious seaside setting on the cliffs draws parallels with the Belém Tower in Portugal, or Miramare Castle on the Gulf of Trieste outside Trieste, Italy.

 In 1914, von Steingel sold the building to P. G. Shelaputin to be used as a restaurant.
 For a short time after the 1917 Russian Revolution, the building was used only as a tourist attraction.
 In 1927, the Swallow's Nest survived a serious earthquake rated at 6 to 7 on the Richter scale.
 The building was not damaged apart from some small decorative items that were thrown into the sea along with a small portion of the cliff.
 However, the cliff itself developed a huge crack.
-In the 1930s, the building was used by a reading club from the nearby "Zhemchuzhina" (Pearl) resort, however it was closed shortly thereafter as a safety precaution due to the damage it had suffered in the quake, remaining closed for the next 40 years.
+In the 1930s, the building was used by a reading club from the nearby "Zhemchuzhina" (Pearl) resort, however it was closed shortly thereafter as a safety precaution due to the damage it had suffered in the earthquake, remaining closed for the next 40 years.

 Renovation and restoration of the building began in 1968.
 The project involved the restoration of a small portion of the castle and the addition of a monolithic console concrete plate to strengthen the cliff.
 Since 1975, a restaurant has operated within the building.
 In 2011, the Swallow's Nest was closed for three months due to major restoration work estimated to cost 1,200,000 hryvnias ($150,000 USD).